 The "3GPP Trust Domain" in Figures 5.1-1 and Figure 5.2-1 captures the functional entities that shall be part of the 3GPP domain (the network).
 Although Figure 5.2-1 shows that the IN-CSE and IN-AE are outside of the 3GPP Domain, the IN-CSE may be part of the operator domain.

-This figure also shows the oneM2M reference points Mcn, Mcc and Mca.
-The Mcc reference point enables communication between CSEs such as the CSE shown on the left-hand side and the IN-CSE shown on the right-hand side of the figure 5.2-1.
+Figure 5.2-1 also shows the oneM2M reference points Mcn, Mcc and Mca.
+The Mcc reference point enables communication between CSEs such as the CSE shown on the left-hand side and the IN-CSE shown on the right-hand side of the Figure 5.2-1.

 Figure 5.2-1: oneM2M Interfaces to the underlying 3GPP Network